-SITE CHARACTERISTICS: The subject parcels are located $\frac{1}{2}$ south of Boonville center and is $2.5\pm$ acres in size.
+SITE CHARACTERISTICS: The subject parcel is located 0.5 miles south of Boonville center and is 2.5± acres in size.
 The parcel is on the northeast side of CA Highway 128 and is accessed by a dirt driveway off the aforementioned state road.
 There are several buildings on the subject parcel including a house, an old barn, and several small storage buildings.
 The house has an existing well and septic field.
 The subject parcel has a mix of grassy field and tree vegetation, and is bordered by agricultural lands to the east.
-The closet neighboring house is on the parcel north of the proposed subdivision on CA Highway 128.
+The closest neighboring house is on the parcel north of the proposed subdivision on CA Highway 128.